europace/kex-vorgang-api-schema/README.md

 ## Usage

-The following example shows the the generation of Java-classes using our schema and gradle.
+The following example shows the generation of Java-classes using our schema and gradle.
 For that the folder `jsonSchema` (containing our schema files) needs to be located in the root directory of the project.
 The generated POJOs are located in `/src/main/java`.

 ```